Uncharted Waters: Selling a New Product Robustly: Main Results

+For intermediate search costs, corresponding to the green and maroon regions, the optimal form of information provision depends on the prior mean match value \(\mu\).
+Uniform information allows Seller to charge the higher price \(p^*>s/\xi\), while full and mixture information create safe demand.
+When \(\mu\) is low, the product is unlikely to be a good match, so very favorable posteriors can arise only with limited probability.
+The amount of safe demand that can be created is therefore small, making the higher price under uniform information more valuable.
+When \(\mu\) is high, very favorable posteriors can occur often enough that the resulting safe demand is large enough to justify the lower price.

+The maroon and green regions differ in what Seller does once safe demand is worth pursuing.
+In the maroon region, \(\xi\) is relatively low, meaning that if Buyer searches, she is relatively likely to find the outside option unattractive.
+Return-after-search demand is therefore valuable.
+Mixture information combines the two roles: the mass point at posterior \(1\) generates safe demand, while the uniform part retains the hedging role over intermediate posteriors.
+In the green region, \(\xi\) is relatively high, so return-after-search demand is less reliable.
+At high \(\mu\), Seller therefore gives up the return-after-search channel and uses full information to maximize safe demand.

+The search-cost cutoffs are hump-shaped in \(\xi\) because a higher outside-option mean has two opposing effects.
+It lowers the highest price at which Seller can create safe demand, \(p^{**} = s/\xi\), making this move more costly.
+At the same time, it makes return-after-search demand less reliable, strengthening the value of safe demand.
+When \(\xi\) is relatively small, the first effect dominates; when \(\xi\) becomes large, the second effect takes over.

-Another interesting feature is that, unlike in many settings without prices, no information is \emph{always suboptimal}.
-Although such a policy may induce Buyer to buy without search with probability one, Seller's revenue guarantee is minimal because the price must be too low.
-In particular, no information is strictly dominated by full information paired with \(p^{**} = s/\xi\).
+Finally, the ability to choose price has a sharp implication for information provision: unlike in many settings without prices or with exogenous prices, no information is \emph{always suboptimal}.
+Although no information may induce Buyer to purchase without search with probability one, doing so requires too large a price concession.
+In particular, full information paired with \(p^{**}=s/\xi\) strictly dominates no information.